Fortamet; Glucophage; Glucophage XR; Glumetza; Riomet

 - Talk with your doctor before you drink alcohol.

-- If you are having an x-ray with dye, talk with your doctor.
+- If you are having an exam or test with dye or have had one within the past 48 hours, talk with your doctor.

 - It is used to lower blood sugar in patients with high blood sugar (diabetes).